Products

 The reason?

-The economic upheaval caused by the Covid-19 pandemic.
+The economic upheaval from the Covid-19 pandemic.

 Following the pandemic, wages rebounded sharply as furloughed workers returned to employment.